openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-system-network.md

 &nbsp;&nbsp;fail?: (data: any, code: number) => void;<br>
   }): void

-Listens to the network connection state of this device.
-If this API is called multiple times, the last call takes effect.
+Listens to the network connection state.
+If this method is called multiple times, the last call takes effect.

 **System capability**: SystemCapability.Communication.NetManager.Core